All about the Boss.

 Nowadays I have no reason to do this business any more, to be honest.
 Financially I'm comfortable, so I don't do it for the money because there's no necessity for it.
 If I make a few pounds along the way it's a handy bit of spare change.
 Other than that I live modestly but comfortably, and I'm no longer into all the material possessions which drove my previous life in this industry, like the expensive properties, jacuzzi's, Rolex's, Havanna cigars at £30 a pop, and £200 bottles of booze which were shared and guzzled like tap water, and I find more comfort and pleasure in a mug of hot chocolate and a packet of cigarettes.

 I see little point in accumulating wealth from investments and property again just to leave it all to the tax man when I die.
+Especially given that I now have a major health issue and I see no point whatsoever in being the richest corpse in the cemetery.
+Therefore making money to accumulate wealth for myself which I will never get to spend is a non-starter.

 So, if you don't need the money why have you built up and operate what appears to be a global empire?